The French Overseas Departments and Community VAT legislation

 In principle, the TFEU does not allow differences in taxation between local products and products imported from mainland France or the other Member States.
 However, the specific nature of the outermost regions is laid down in Article 349 TFEU.
 This permits Member States to take specific measures, particularly in the tax field, to take account of the particular characteristics and constraints of these regions.

 Local manufacturers have to contend with a number of constraints, caused especially by their remoteness, which increases the cost prices of their products, making them uncompetitive with products from elsewhere (especially mainland France and the other EU Member States).
 This has justified the implementation of a specific measure, that through tax exemptions or reductions for local products, serves to:

 - encourage productive industrial activity,

 - safeguard their competitiveness with outside products, and

-- thus increase the proportion of the DOMs' GDP accounted for by industrial activity.
+- thus increase the proportion of the French outermost regions ' GDP accounted for by industrial activity.

-This is why, on a proposal from the Commission, the Council adopted Decision 940/2014/EU of 17 December 2014, authorising the French authorities to apply total exemptions or reductions of the local dock dues tax in respect of a limited list of locally manufactured products specified in the annex to that decision.
+Council Decision 940/2014/EU of 17 December 2014 authorises the French authorities to apply total exemptions or reductions of the local dock dues tax in respect of a limited list of locally manufactured products.
+These are specified in the annex to that decision.
 These tax exemptions or reductions may not result in tax differentials of more than 10, 20 or 30 percentage points depending on the products.
 The authorisation is valid until 31 December 2020.

-This decision therefore permits the application, subject to the authorised limits, of tax differentials between local products and products from outside the DOM.
+This decision therefore permits the application, subject to the authorised limits, of tax differentials between local products and products from outside the French outermost regions.